The Hotel Deca

 The Result

-Hotel Deca was extremely well-received and became an important mainstay in the university district until it was acquired by an investment firm and redesigned in 2018.
+Hotel Deca was well-received and became an important mainstay in the university district until it was acquired by an investment firm and redesigned in 2018.